 - For Developers & Tech Enthusiasts → Fedora

-However, whichever of the two you choose, be sure to keep in mind that both Fedora and Ubuntu are free and open-source distros.
-And when you start asking yourself what flavour of Linux you prefer, you can explore, try, and experiment with both.
-You are in control of your computer!
+However, whichever option you choose, keep in mind that both Fedora and Ubuntu are free and open-source Linux distro options.
+As you explore and discover what flavor of Linux suits your workflow and preferences, you can freely experiment with each Linux distro to see which one fits your needs best.
+Ultimately, you are in control of your system and your experience.

 FAQ’s – Fedora vs Ubuntu for Total Beginners